 Both the donor area (area from which the fat is taken) and the treatment area are anesthetized with a local anesthetic.
 A small needle attached to a syringe is used to remove fat from the donor site.
 Once removed, excess fluid is removed from the fat, and the fat is re-injected using a different needle.
 It is placed just underneath the skin.
 The procedure is repeated until the desired correction is attained.

 Some swelling and discomfort may be experienced after the procedure, but it is easily controlled with medication.
 Over the months following, your body will absorb about 65 percent of the fat and the remaining 35 percent will stay in place.
-Longer lasting results occur when patients receive three or four treatments over a six month period.

 FAT GRAFTING TO CHIN AND JAWLINE